JialingYu/AI-for-Trading/projects/multifactor model/readme.md

 #### Overnight Sentiment Factor
-hypothesis: stocks with high (low) overnight returns underperform (outperform) over the longer-term from the paper: [Overnight Returns and Firm-Specific Investor Sentiment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2554010) use data `zipline.pipeline.data.USEquityPricing`
+hypothesis: overnight return can be used to measure firm-specific investor sentiment, and stocks with high (low) overnight returns underperform (outperform) over the longer-term due to sentiment driven mispricing from the paper: [Overnight Returns and Firm-Specific Investor Sentiment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2554010) use data `zipline.pipeline.data.USEquityPricing`